JackRus/GlobalEvent/README.md

 2. After that follow the registration/check-in steps.
 More detailed instructions and description you can find below. [will be posted shortly]

 AS ADMIN
+[click here](http://ge.jackrus.us/Account/Login) or click the button "Admin" in the right-bottom corner of any page.

 1. To log-in as an Owner (has full access to all features) use
 * PASS: Password1!